- What causes BPH?

 Turmeric (Curcumin)

-The active ingredient in turmeric, known as curcumin, is a powerful weapon against inflammation, even matching the effectiveness of some anti-inflammatory drugs such as ibuprofen, aspirin, tamoxifen, sulindac, and naproxen, but without adverse side effects.
+The active ingredient in turmeric, curcumin, is a powerful weapon against inflammation, even matching the effectiveness of some anti-inflammatory drugs such as ibuprofen, aspirin, tamoxifen, sulindac, and naproxen, but without adverse side effects.

 Ellagic Acid

 Ellagic acid is an antioxidant naturally found in 46 different types of fruit.
-Studies carried out by The Hollings Cancer Institute found that ellagic acid can cause apoptosis (death of cancer cells) for prostate cancer cells within 72 hours.
+Studies by The Hollings Cancer Institute found that ellagic acid can cause apoptosis (death of cancer cells) for prostate cancer cells within 72 hours.

 Japanese Sophora (Flower Buds) Quercetin